salrashid123/gcp_tokendistributor/README.md

 The following will startup Bobs infrastructure (GCP project, and allocate IP for tokenClient).
 The `tc_build` step will also generate the docker image for the TokenClient but not deploy it yet

-This step can be done independently of Alice at anytime.
+This step can be done independently of Alice at anytime (i.e, concurrently with any of the prior steps taken by Alice)

 ```bash